 Preheat oven to 375° F.

-Combine the cranberries, hazelnuts and maple syrup and stuff the center of each apple with the mixture.
-Top each with a pat of butter.
+Combine cranberries, hazelnuts and maple syrup; stuff the center of each apple with mixture.
+Top each apple with 1 tablespoon butter.

-Roll out the pastry to 1/8-inch thick and cut into 6 squares, about 7 inches each.
+Roll out pastry to 1/8-inch-thick and cut into 6 squares, about 7 inches each.
 Place one apple in the center of each square and bring the corners up to meet in the middle.
-Crimp all the edges to seal well.
+Crimp the edges to seal well.
+Place dumplings in a 9- by 13-inch baking dish and set aside while you make the sauce.

-Place the apples in a 9x13 baking dish and pour the cider sauce over the apples.
-Bake for about 1 hour, spooning the sauce over the apples once or twice during baking.
-Serve the dumplings in dessert dishes with the sauce spooned over.
+Pour cider sauce over dumplings.
+Bake for about 1 hour, spooning sauce over dumplings once or twice during baking.
+Serve dumplings in dessert dishes with sauce spooned over.